PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-2-Python-class.md

 ---
 ![](images/posts/photos/IMG-0668.JPG)

 > Only in a Python class did I see clearly that the thinking process is different from SAS.
 The design of a class is the essence of object programming and the essence of what makes Python thought process different from SAS.
-It is when writing a class that I finally say to myself "Aha, that's something that SAS does not provide, at least not in open scene, and that's kind of new to me!"
+It is when writing a class that I finally say to myself "Aha, that's kind of new to me!"

 # a class in Python